tensorpack/tensorpack/docs/user/dataflow.md

 which yields a `datapoint` when called.
 A datapoint must be a **list** of Python objects which I called the `components` of this datapoint.

-For example, to train on MNIST dataset, you can define a Dataflow that produces datapoints of two elements: a numpy array of shape (64, 28, 28), and an array of shape (64,).
+For example, to train on MNIST dataset, you can build a Dataflow that produces datapoints of two elements (components): a numpy array of shape (64, 28, 28), and an array of shape (64,).

 ### Composition of DataFlow
 One good thing about having a standard interface is to be able to provide